 Can I do anything to prepare my child?

-- If you have a young child, view the short film available here.
+- If you have a young child, watch this short PCR preparation film

-- Agreed actions should be completed by those named as agreed and a review should take place at the time and date stipulated on the action plan.
+- Agreed actions should be completed by those named as agreed.
+A review should take place at the time and date stipulated on the action plan

 How can I find out more?

-Talk to your child’s setting about how they are making use of Person Centred Reviews and how they plan to develop them as part of their practice.
+Talk to your child’s setting about how they are making use of PCRs and how they plan to develop them as part of their practice.